 A study involving use of an herbal oil for Abhyanga and anointing the bragma of children with cerebral palsy showed significant improvement in head holding and standing motor milestone.
 In the study, dhanwanthara thaila (oil) was utilized during shiropichu therapy, the placing of an oil soaked cotton pad on the head.2

-In this study it was found that after massaging the feet with an herbal oil for 20 minutes daily for 14 days, there was a significant decrease in the symptom of burning sensation in patients having diabetic neuropathy.
-Although 80% of them had reoccurrence of burning on the 60th day of follow up, the severity was very less compared to the first day.3
+In this study it was found that after massaging the feet with an herbal oil for 20 minutes daily for 14 days, there was a significant decrease in burning sensation in patients having diabetic neuropathy.
+Although 80% of them had reoccurrence of burning sensation on the 60th day of follow up, the severity was very less compared to the first day.3

 A significant reduction in the cracking of heals and roughness of the feet was found in subjects who received foot Abhyanga with sesame oil for one month.
 This clinical study showed highly significant results in group A (those who received foot massage) compared to group C (the control group).
 The study focused on the management of cracks in the skin of feet during winter season.
 Significant improvement was seen in group A with reduced dryness of the feet, less dryness associated with itching and less dryness associated with changes in the skin texture of the feet (98% reduction).
 Group A also experienced less cracks, associated pain and less cracks of the feet in the middle foot and the forefoot.
 The length of the the cracks was reduced by 90%.
 The number of cracks on the feet reduced by 75%.4